 Step 6: Connect the Arduino Uno to your PC and install and configure SimHub

 Close the window and navigate to the 'ShakeIt' tab on the left side of the SimHub interface and turn the module Speed 'on'.
 You can test and experiment with the settings, but for now I recommend keeping the default values.
-Click 'test' to test if the fans start spinning.
+Click on 'test' to test if the fans start spinning.

 Set the speed volume to 100%.
-Then click on 'Motors Output' at the top and turn on the 'Arduino Motors and fans' toggle.
+Next, click on 'Motors Output' at the top and turn on the 'Arduino Motors and fans' toggle.
 Now scroll down to 'Speed' and turn on the channels you have your fans connected to.
 Is that motor 1 and 2?
 Then select channel 1 and 2.
 That's it!
 Now go to the last step ?

 DIY Wind Sim video tutorial

 In addition to the step-by-step guide above, be sure to check out the video tutorials below from AMstudio and Boosted Media.
 They take you step-by-step through creating your diy wind sim.